DrMarkusVoss/DrMarkusVoss.github.io/_posts/2021-10-19-fun-with-nlp-part1.markdown

 - there can be count words before subjects and objects
 - subjects and objects can be in singular or plural
 - different verbs can express the same or similar semantic meaning
-- verb phrases can have further words for decoration (I am not going to explain english grammar from scratch)
+- verb phrases can have further words for decoration

 In this first example, I try to gather information from the following sentences, overcoming the challenges I mentioned above.